PHES-ODM/PHES-ODM-Mapper/filters.md

 An example filter configuration file can be found at [/data/modules/nwss_reporting_to_v2/filters/nwss_reporting_to_v2_filters.csv](/data/modules/nwss_reporting_to_v2/filters/nwss_reporting_to_v2_filters.csv).

+The location of the filter configuration file within a conversion module are specified in the module configuration file ([Custom Modules](custom_modules.md))

 ## Filters Example

 The following is an example filters configuration.
 It will drop all rows in the `measures` table where the value in the `measure` or `unit` column is `<ignore>`, or any row that has a `value` of blank or `-1`.
 It will also perform similar filtering to the `protocolSteps` table.